-A physical model of the proposal in its context is also recommended.
+A physical model of the proposal in its context can be useful to assist the design discussion.
 The model should be at a scale relevant to the proposal and may be a simple massing or working model, to adequately describe the scheme.

-Delivery of Materials
+Delivery of Material